by Dr. C.H. Weaver M.D. updated 12/2019

 It is composed of an anti-Nectin-4 monoclonal antibody attached to a microtubule-disrupting agent, MMAE.
 Enfortumab vedotin targets Nectin-4, a cell adhesion molecule identified as an ADC target which is expressed on many solid tumors.
 This antibody is chemically linked with an agent that penetrates the tumor cell and destroys its structure.

-In the multi-institutional clinical trial reported at ASCO EV produced responses in 44% of patients with locally advanced or metastatic urothelial cancer who had been previously treated with chemotherapy and checkpoint inhibitors.
+In the multi-institutional clinical trial reported at ASCO Padcev produced responses in 44% of patients with locally advanced or metastatic urothelial cancer who had been previously treated with chemotherapy and checkpoint inhibitors.